Nubia: Contemporary issues

 Nubia was divided between Egypt and Sudan after colonialism ended and the Republic of Egypt was established in 1953, and the Republic of Sudan seceded from Egypt in 1956.

 In the early-1970s, many Egyptian and Sudanese Nubians were forcibly relocated to make room for Lake Nasser after dams were constructed at Aswan.
 Nubian villages can be found north of Aswan on the west bank of the Nile and on Elephantine Island.
-Many Nubians now live in large cities like Cairo.
+Many Nubians now live in large cities like Cairo and Khartoum.

 Ancient DNA

+In 2014, a male infant skeleton was recovered during an excavation in what is present-day Wadi Halfa from the Christian Period (500-1400 AD), located near the Second Cataract of the Nile in the Republic of the Sudan.
+The results from the Principal component analysis (PCA) had the individual placed between African and European clusters.
+Furthermore, the individual was assigned to mitochondrial haplogroup L5a1a, a branch of the ancient L5 haplogroup with origins in East Africa.

+Another analysis in 2015 studied a Nubian individual from an archeological site in Kulubnarti.
+The geographic ancestry of the individual was estimated to be closer to Middle Eastern, and Central and South Asians, rather than to any African populations.